-A variety of rich client technologies such as Flash[1], Flex[2], OpenLaszlo[3], JavaScript[4], AJAX[5], and Applet [6] have been employed to develop Web applications.
+A variety of rich client technologies such as Flash [1], Flex [2], OpenLaszlo [3], JavaScript [4], AJAX [5], and Applet [6] have been employed to develop Web applications.
 They can display flexible and powerful graphical user interface in Web pages and excel the original functions of Web browsers that display HTML documents.
 Some of these rich clients need to incorporate their plug-in software into Web browsers.
 Using the plug-in software, they display particular files of their own formats, or execute particular programs.

-To develop Web applications using these rich clients, we need to define rich components displayed in Web pages using not HTML but some other languages, such as XML-based code of their particular formats.
-Therefore, the developers of Web applications have to be accustomed with each of these XMLbased languages.
+To develop Web applications using these rich clients, we need to define rich components displayed in Web pages using not HTML but some other languages, such as JavaScript code and its invocation, or XML-based code of their particular formats.
+Therefore, the developers of Web applications have to be accustomed with each of these languages.
+The aim of this paper is to present a novel mechanism that capsules these pieces of code.

-Component-based development makes it much more efficient to develop Web applications [7].
-If we employ useful components, we can develop Web applications of higher quality, more easily and more efficiently [8], [9].
-Packaging techniques that provide easy interface to use components are also important [10].
+Component-based development makes it much more efficient to develop Web applications [7], [8],

+[9].
+If we employ useful components, we can develop Web applications of higher quality, more easily and more efficiently [10], [11].
+Packaging techniques that provide easy interface to use components are also important [12].

-This paper presents a rich-component definition method that enables programmers to easily write Web pages that contain rich components, regardless of the types of rich clients.
-This separates Web programming from Web page design, and we can share Web application development with other developers [11].
-The paper first proposes rich component tags that can be written in the same way and that generate various kinds of rich components.
+This paper presents a rich-component definition method that enables programmers to easily write Web pages that contain rich components, regardless of the types of rich clients [13].
+This separates Web programming from Web page design, and we can share Web application development with other developers [14].
+The paper first proposes uniform rich component tags that can be written in the same way for any rich client and that generate various kinds of rich components.
 It then describes the method that implements these rich component tags.
-To make it possible to write tag handlers [12] that process rich component tags as little code as possible for each rich client, it applies the template method [13] to constructing these tag handlers.
+To make it possible to write tag handlers [15] that process rich component tags as little code as possible for each rich client, it applies the template method [16] to constructing these tag handlers.